…and they shall never perish….” (John 10:28)

 Question 2.
 What about Hebrews 6:4-6?
 Doesn’t that teach one can lose his salvation?

 Not so fast, friend.
 That scripture states that something is impossible.
-“In the case of (certain things), then if they have fallen away, it is impossible to renew them again to repentance.”
+It says, “In the case of (a number of things), then if they have fallen away, it is impossible to renew them again to repentance.”
 See that?

-I grant you that it’s not an easy text for any of us, regardless of the position you take on this issue.
-If you believe, as I do, that the Bible presents salvation as an irrevocable gift from God which cannot be undone, then you have to admit this passage seems to teach the possibility of “falling away.”
+I grant you this is not an easy text for any of us, regardless of the position you take on this subject.
+If you believe, as I do, that the Bible presents salvation as an irrevocable gift from God which cannot be taken back or undone, then you have to admit this passage seems to teach the possibility of “falling away.”
 I answer that a) it does not say someone has done that, only that “if” they did, so the writer is posing a theoretical situation; and b) “if” they did fall away, getting them saved the second time is impossible.
 For that to happen, it would be necessary for Christ to return to the cross and die all over again.

 Interesting that the television teacher’s denomination, which teaches one can lose his salvation and get it back, lose it again and regain it, does not baptize the person each time he/she “gets saved” again, even though they teach baptism is an essential part of salvation.
 Anyone looking for consistency in many denominations’ doctrines will be endlessly frustrated.

 Question 3.
-Is there any place in Scripture that flat-out teaches about some saved person losing his salvation?
+Is there any place in Scripture that flat-out teaches about some saved person losing his salvation and getting it back?

 I know of none.
 In fact, when the Apostle John spoke of people who had departed from the faith, he said, “they went out from us because they were not of us” (I John 2:19).
 He adds, “If they had been of us, they would have remained with us.”